kgryte/utils-merge/README.md

 		// key => object key
 	}
 	```

 *	__extend__: `boolean` indicating whether new properties can be added to the target `object`.
 If `false`, only shared properties are merged.
 Default: `true`.

 #### merge( target, source1[, source2[,...,sourceN] ] )

-Merges and extends a target `object`.
+Merge and extend a target `object`.

 ``` javascript